 The main beneficiary of the rectified proportional system was the PP, with 183 seats out of 350 (52.3%) on a 44.5% share of the vote.
 The PSOE also benefitted slightly, winning 125 seats (35.7%) with 34.2% of the vote.
 On the other hand, IU-EUiA, with 5.4% of the vote, won only eight seats (2.3%), seven less than the moderate Catalan nationalist CiU, and just one more than the Basque Nationalists (EAJ-PNV), despite winning considerably more votes than either of these two groups.
 This seeming disparity was due to the fact that the IU-EUiA vote was spread across the Spanish territory, whereas the votes for CiU and EAJ-PNV were concentrated in their respective nationalities.
 This was also the case with the other nationalist parties, whose representation in Congress was more or less conmesurate with their electoral strength.

-In the course of the last quarter-century, rectified PR has contained parliamentary fragmentation in Spain.
-Although the system does not always guarantee political groups legislative representation in proportion to their electoral strength, it has facilitated the formation of stable governments, and in this manner it has helped to consolidate Spain's once-fragile democratic institutions.
+From 1977 to 2015, rectified PR contained parliamentary fragmentation in Spain.
+Although the system does not always guarantee political groups legislative representation in proportion to their electoral strength, it facilitated the formation of stable governments, and in this manner helped to consolidate Spain's once-fragile democratic institutions.

 Álvarez-Rivera.
 All Rights Reserved.